News

 At one of the schools, children had to abandon their desks and revert to remote learning for two days — a move reminiscent of the early days of Covid.
 And there are fears that more disruption could be in store for students in the coming months, with states like New York, New Jersey and Michigan, following suit.

-Johnson-Abernathy-Graetz (JAB) high school in Montgomery, Alabama, closed for two days and switched to remote learning just four days into its new term amid a surge in Covid cases.
+Johnson-Abernathy-Graetz (JAG) high school in Montgomery, Alabama, closed for two days and switched to remote learning just four days into its new term amid a surge in Covid cases.
 Stigall elementary in western Tennessee also closed for a day just a week into its new term for deep cleaning.